lionralfs/tal-jsx/README.md

 ## Limitations

-* You need Babel (or write the transformed JSX by hand).
+* You need Babel (alternatively, you could write the transformed JSX by hand).
 * This was mainly built for static content.
 There is no such thing as state updates or a diffing algorithm.

 ## Carousels